-Music classes- Throughout the week, we provide on-site programming to shelters, residential programs, drug treatment centers, community centers and Cook County Jail.
+Music classes- Throughout the week, we provide on-site and virtual programming to shelters, residential programs, drug treatment centers, community centers and Cook County Jail.
 Experience a class and share your gifts!

 Administrative Opportunities- Help us out behind the scenes.
 This includes marketing, mailing for our donors, providing hospitality at our monthly brunches at Old St. Pat’s Church and other clerical work.

-If you are interested in volunteering, please email Tina Villapando, Director of Programming at or call the office (312-466-0267) to leave your contact information.
+If you are interested in working a specific event, please email our Volunteer Coordinator at email@example.com or call the office (312-466-0267) to leave your contact information.

 A Volunteer's Reflections: Joyce Crement at DuPage Pads